juanstelling/MS4-prints/README.md

 - Heroku account
 - An IDE of choice
 - Stripe account
-- A AWS Amazon account
+- AWS Amazon account
-- A Gmail account
+- Gmail account

 #### Clone the project
 To make a local clone, follow the following steps.